apache/openserverless-site/content/en/docs/reference/references/advanced-cli/_index.md

     deployment you want to use.

-2. **Authorization key** (username and password) which grants you access to the OpenWhisk and Nuvolaris API.
+2. **Authorization key** (username and password) which grants you access to the OpenWhisk and OpenServerless API.

 The API host ia the installationj host, the one you configure in installation with `ops config apihost`